-In addition to the mitigation measures for marine mammals outlined in Error!
-Reference source not found. below, potential adaptive environmental management measures that might be considered could include4/ such actions as:
+In addition to the mitigation measures for marine mammals outlined in Table 2 below, potential adaptive environmental management measures that might be considered could include4/ such actions as:

-- a) Changes in the frequency and timing of shipping during periods of the year when interactions are found to be most common; or - b) Identification of alternate routing.
+- A. Changes in the frequency and timing of shipping during periods of the year when interactions are found to be most common; or - B. Identification of alternate routing.